 An efficient 3,500-watt gasoline generator typically consumes 2.2 litres of fuel per hour at full load.
 That means you would need about 20 litres of fuel to operate a generator for 9 hours.
-Remember, when there is an electricity service interruption, gas pumps may not be working as they require electricity to operate.
-A generator operating only a few hours uses a considerable amount of fuel.
+Remember, when there is an electricity service interruption, gas stations may be closed if they require electricity to operate.
+A generator operating for only a few hours will still use a considerable amount of fuel.